Korfu/Korfu/README.md

 ### Hi there 👋

-# I'm a software engineer, who belives in meritocracy and constant learning.
+# I'm a software engineer, who belives in meritocracy and focuses on the process of learning.

 - 🔭 I’m currently working in HR managamenet domain
 - 🌱 I’m currently creating my knowledge base repository